How to fix ‘Error in Loading Media: File Could Not Be Played’

 Method 6: Turn off hardware acceleration

-If you’re having trouble playing the media file, this could be due to hardware acceleration.
+If you’re having trouble playing the video file, this could be due to hardware acceleration.
 When enabled, hardware acceleration passes graphical intensive tasks within the browser to make it perform better.
 However, it may be the cause of the ‘Media File Could Not Be Played’ error; therefore, disable it and then play the media file.

 Steps to disable hardware acceleration in Chrome on PC/ Mac: